 - character directions (describing an individual character’s movements, expression, mood, who they are talking to etc).

 Writers use differing ways of presenting these but normally they will be in italics and (especially for character directions which are mixed in with the character’s dialogue) may be in parentheses (brackets).
-In older plays in particular there may be very few directions; that doesn’t mean the characters don’t do anything but the actors and director are supposed to figure out what is going on from the words and fill in with creativity after that.
+In older plays in particular there may be very few directions; that doesn’t mean the characters don’t do anything but rather that the writer is expecting the actors and director to read the script and decide for themselves exactly what is going on and how they want to portray that on on stage.

 Let’s look at the different sorts of directions in turn.